 A Human Documentary

-First, to tell a story of the compelling role Chicago’s West Side played in the making of modern America in the late nineteenth and early twentieth centuries, an era publicized to the world by Jane Addams and Hull-House Settlement progressive reformers on Halsted Street.
+A primary objective of this investigation is to tell the story of the compelling role Chicago’s West Side played in the making of modern America in the late nineteenth and early twentieth centuries, an era publicized to the world by Jane Addams and the Hull-House Settlement on Halsted Street.

-Chicago’s West Side was a microcosm of the emerging urban, foreign immigrant, domestic migrant, industrial, consumer service nation.
-Global in reach and a door to world populations in transit, the densely populated inner-city business and residential streets housed eighteen nationalities and races by peoples speaking thirty different languages.
-No group dominated or prevailed with a majority.
+Chicago’s West Side was a microcosm of the explosive diversity of a foreign immigrant, domestic migrant, industrial, consumer nation.
+Global in reach and portal to world populations in transit, the densely populated inner-city business and working class residential streets housed “alien” nationals, “race” colonies, and native “white” Anglos–speaking thirty languages on the polyglot West Side streets.

 This was the first historical period when the affordable street camera came to the consumer market.
 A “photo story” emerges picturing everyday lives within historical narrative contexts.
-The years identified as Chicago’s Progressive era were imaged and imagined in striking hues of black and white, with all shades of gray.
-Visual cultures in authentic settings are integrated with historical witnesses in this presentation.
+Visual cultures in authentic settings are integrated with historical witnesses.

 “Ever the human documents.”
 In the realm of historical time, place mattered, consequences were real, and life’s milestones from birth to death meaningful.
 The passage of human time is relentless, irreversible, and finite, everywhere for everyone.
 In “human documents” the unique past is valued, and resemblance to more recent historical trends raised to awareness.